jqi41/Pytorch-Tensor-Train-Network/README.md

 ## Paper Citation:

+### Note this is not an official implement of [1] Qi et al. ICASSP 2020 and [2] Qi et al.TASLP
+This repo is releaed for general use and also included some image TTN examples.
+If your are intested on reproducing the results of [1] and [2] please contact. (jqi41 at gatech dot edu)

-If you use the codes for your research work, please cite the following paper:
+If you use the codes for your research work, please consider cite the following paper:

 [1] Jun Qi, Hu Hu, Yannan Wang, Chao-Han Huck Yang, Sabato Marco Siniscalchi, Chin-Hui Lee, "Tensor-to-Vector Regression for Multi-Channel Speech Enhancement based on Tensor-Train Network,” in Proc.
 IEEE Intl.
 Conf. on Acoustic, Speech, and Signal Processing (ICASSP), Barcelona, Spain, 2020.